voxel51/fiftyone/docs/source/user_guide/using_views.rst

-If your dataset contains :ref:`datetime fields <using-datetimes>`, then you can construct dataset views that query/filter based on this information by simply defining the appropriate |ViewExpression|, using  `datetime.datetime` and/or `datetime.timedelta` objects to define the required logic.
+If your dataset contains :ref:`datetime fields <using-datetimes>`, then you can construct dataset views that query/filter based on this information by simply defining the appropriate |ViewExpression|, using  `datetime` and `timedelta` objects to define the required logic.

 For example, you can use the
 :meth:`match() <fiftyone.core.collections.SampleCollection.match>` stage to